shams-nahid/node-error-handling/readme.md

   .catch(error => throw error);
 ```

-We can get the response in first chain and in the final chain method, we can grab the error if there is any.
+Except the last `catch()` method We get the responses.
+And in the final chain method, `catch()`, we can grab the error if there is any.
 Using promise, our updated codebase will be,

 ```javascript
 const request = require('request-promise-native');